oVirt/terraform-provider-ovirt/docs/data-sources/datacenters.md

 ## Attributes Reference

-`templates` is set to the wrapper of the found templates.
-Each item of `templates` contains the following attributes exported:
+`datacenters` is set to the wrapper of the found datacenters.
+Each item of `datacenters` contains the following attributes exported:

-* `id` - The ID of oVirt Template
+* `id` - The ID of oVirt Datacenter
-* `name` - The name of oVirt Template
+* `name` - The name of oVirt Datacenter
-* `cpu_shares` - The cpu shares of VM which associated with oVirt Template
-* `memory` - The memory of VM which associated with oVirt Template, in Megabytes(MB)
-* `creation_time` - The creation time of VM which associated with oVirt Template
+* `status` - The status of oVirt Datacenter
+* `local` - Whether it uses local storage
-* `status` - The status of oVirt Template
+* `quota_mode` - The type of quota mode